c-luu/c-luu.github.io/_drafts/tcb-untrusty.md

 [TODO: Lots of page table and translation to revisit in M3L4, although the professor did mention the low level details is not important in office hours (verify this).](https://gatech.instructure.com/courses/73936/pages/topic-3-lecture-videos?module_item_id=379486)

 # x86 Memory Protection Bits
 Segments in the segment table have _protection_ bits.
-The _segment selector data structure_, which is used early in the address translation prodcess has the following properties:
+The _segment selector data structure_, which is used early in the address translation process has the following properties:

 * Index field
 * TI (GDT or LDT)- a bit indicating which descriptor table to use.